Landlord and Tenant Act 1985

 s28 (meaning of qualified accountant) who is defined as a registered auditor who will state that:

-a) in his opinion a fair summary complying with the requirements of subsection 5 of s21 and
+- In his opinion a fair summary complying with the requirements of subsection 5 of s21 and,

 s29 (meaning of “recognised tenants association”) is where a residents association may ask the freeholder for recognition but if the freeholder does not grant it, leaseholders may approach the First Tier Tribunal for recognition from there instead.
 More on Residents Associations can be read here.